Oregon IDA FAQs

 Q: What happens once I’m enrolled?
 How does it work?

 A: Once you are enrolled, you will work with a staff member to create a savings plan and open an IDA savings account.
-You will start saving for your goal while taking financial education classes and working on your business plan.
+You will start saving for your goal while taking a financial education class and working on your business plan.
 Mercy Corps NW will set aside your matching amount – $5 for every $1 you save!
 The matching amount will be available for you to use once you have completed all the program requirements.
-The amount you are required to save is $1,000.
+The amount you are required to save is $1,200.
 Your timeline will depend on your ability to save this amount.
-Typically, you are expected to save for at least 13 months or up to 2 years.
+Typically, you are expected to save for at least 6 months or up to 18 months.

 Q: Will you let me know when the next application window is open?